Is Depression in Men Different Than in Women?

 The symptoms of male depression are not commonly recognized.
 Every year, depression affects more that 19 million Americans, but men account for only about one in 10 diagnosed cases.
 Because of this, depression was once considered a "woman's disease," linked to hormones and premenstrual syndrome.
 The lingering stereotype of depression being a female condition may prevent some men from recognizing its symptoms and seeking appropriate treatment.

 In reality, depression affects both sexes, disrupting relationships and interfering with work and daily activities.
 The symptoms of depression are similar for both men and women, but they tend to be expressed differently.
-The most common
+The most common symptoms of depression include low self-esteem, suicidal thoughts, loss of interest in usually pleasurable activities, fatigue, changes in appetite, sleep disturbances, apathy and sexual problems, including reduced sex drive.

 There are several reasons why the symptoms of depression in men are not commonly recognized: